1Password/scim-examples/PREPARATION.md

-# Preparing to deploy 1Password SCIM Bridge
+# Prepare to deploy 1Password SCIM Bridge

 *Learn how to prepare your environment and 1Password account to integrate with 1Password SCIM Bridge.*

 ## Overview

-1Password SCIM Bridge uses the [SCIM protocol](http://www.simplecloud.info/) to act as an intermediary between your identity provider, such as Okta or Azure Directory, and your 1Password instance.
+1Password SCIM Bridge uses [System for Cross-domain Identity Management](https://en.wikipedia.org/wiki/System_for_Cross-domain_Identity_Management) (SCIM) to act as an intermediary between your identity provider, such as Okta or Azure Directory, and your 1Password instance.
 It allows you to centralize user management to your identity provider so you can automatically provision and manage users and groups in 1Password based on assignments in your identity provider.

+> **Note**
+>
+> In code and the command line, "1Password" is often referred to as `op`.
+For example, `op-scim`.

 ### Technical components

-For general deployment, the SCIM bridge requires three components:
+For general deployment, the SCIM bridge requires these components:

 * the `op-scim` service
 * a [redis](https://redis.io/) cache